burningion/grid/app/docs/Home.md

 Welcome to the **Grid API Documentation.**

 Here you'll find the Lua documentation for the Grid engine.
-Classes, hooks, and interfaces for game development have their references published here and are organized by their listing in the engine and game directories.
+Callbacks, classes, interfaces, libraries, and panels for game development have their references published here.

 ### Engine Documentation Index